What are file formats? What are the common Hadoop file format features? Which format should you be using?

 - Concurrent reads of the same file using separate RecordReaders

-- Ability to split files without scanning for markers
+- ORC file format has the ability to split files without scanning for markers

 - Estimate an upper bound on heap memory allocation by the Reader/Writer based on the information in the file footer

 - Metadata stored using Protocol Buffers, which allows the addition and removal of fields